How To Travel More Sustainably On Your Next Trip

 AVOID UNETHICAL ANIMAL ENCOUNTERS

 Animals should be allowed to live as free from human interference as possible.
 It's tempting to want to pose with exotic animals on the street for a tip, or to ride an elephant, but animals should never be used for human entertainment.
-If you are keen to see animals there are plenty of ways to encounter them in the wild, such as on a safari, visiting a sanctuary, snorkelling or going on a dolphin-spotting trip.
+If you are keen to see animals there are plenty of ways to encounter them in the wild, such as on a safari, visiting a sanctuary, or snorkelling.

 Sri Lanka Elephants on Safari